nitrictech/docs/docs/reference/cli/index.md

+---
+title: Nitric CLI
+description: Reference docs for the Nitric CLI
+---

 The Nitric CLI allows you to build, develop, and deploy your serverless application.

 To verify your [installation](/docs/installation) run `nitric version`.
 The output should look something like this: